Eva Andén: Career

+Personal life

 She often contributed articles in the press, regarding the law and women's rights in issues of marriage, inheritance, abortion and prostitution.
 During the 1920s and 1930s she was a regular contributor to the liberal feminist weekly magazine Tidevarvet.
 She never married, but lived with the legal secretary Lisa Ekedahl for many years.
 She had many friends, among them Aleksandra Kollontai, Karolina Widerström and Ellen Fries.
+Andén served as chairman of the literary society Samfundet De Nio from 1949 to 1962.